apecloud/kubeblocks/docs/user_docs/cli/kbcli_playground_init.md

 ### SEE ALSO

-* [kbcli playground](kbcli_playground.md)	 - Bootstrap a playground KubeBlocks in local host or cloud.
+* [kbcli playground](kbcli_playground.md)	 - Bootstrap or destroy a playground KubeBlocks in local host or cloud.

 #### Go Back to [CLI Overview](cli.md) Homepage.